Importance of Weep Screed in Stucco Walls

 GET FREE ASSESSMENT2.
 Capillary Action: The "Wicking" Effect

-If your stucco is buried in the dirt (a common practice in older homes), it acts like a sponge.
+The danger isn't just water coming down; it's ground moisture coming up.
+If your stucco is buried in the soil (a common practice in older California homes), it acts like a sponge.
 Ground moisture wicks up the stucco wall through capillary action.
-This moisture bypasses the building paper from the bottom up, rotting the framing behind the stucco even in dry weather.
+This moisture bypasses the building paper from the bottom up, rotting the framing behind the stucco even during dry weather.

 ⚠️ The Termite Highway

-3. Identifying the Problem
+3. Identifying the Warning Signs

-4. The Retrofit Solution
+4. The Retrofit Solution (Weep Screed Installation)

-The Process:
+The Retrofit Process:

-Conclusion: Invest in Drainage
+Conclusion: Invest in Proper Drainage

-While older homes can survive without a weep screed in dry climates, the risk of rot increases with every rainy season.
-Retrofitting this simple metal flashing is the most effective way to stop rising damp and protect the structural integrity of your home.
+While older homes can survive without a weep screed in dry climates, the risk of structural rot increases with every Southern California winter.
+Retrofitting this simple metal flashing is the most effective way to stop rising damp and protect the value of your property.
+For more detailed steps, check out our guide on Retrofitting Weep Screed on Older Homes.

 Frequently Asked Questions About Stucco